overcyber/skill_HomeAssistant/README.md

 "group.*entityName*" are also captured with this skill so you can "turn off kitchen lights" or smiliar commands that control groups of switch.<entityName> devices.

+"light.*entityName* devices are captured " so you can change the colour of your lights or change the brightess levels (if your device supports this feature)

 Device states get updated every 5 minutes or when you ask " whats the state of the *device name*" It will also tell you how long until sunset, sunrise, dusk and dawn.

 *Pre Req's* -
 - Alice version 1.0.0-B2 onwards
-- Make sure you're running the latest version of Home Assistant ( minimum is version 0107.5)
+- Make sure you're running the latest version of Home Assistant ( minimum tested version is 0107.5)
 - Make sure you don't uninstall the Telemetry skill (it will self install if not already)
 - This skill uses HA friendly names to trigger commands.
 So if your friendly name, for example are "gardenlights" then i suggest you fine tune that in HA a little to read "garden lights" ( two words with no strange characters).